-Dr. Poulin-Carpentieri also completed her Doctorate in Acupuncture and Chinese Medicine from Pacific College of Oriental Medicine in 2016, achieving one of the highest possible levels of training and education in the field of Chinese medicine.
+Dr. Poulin-Carpentieri also completed her Doctorate in Acupuncture and Chinese Medicine from Pacific College of Health and Science in 2016, achieving one of the highest possible levels of training and education in the field of Chinese medicine.

 Prior to studying Traditional Chinese Medicine, Dr. Poulin-Carpentieri graduated magna cum laude from the College of William & Mary in Williamsburg, VA with a Bachelor's of Arts in History.
 When not at work, she enjoys cooking, traveling, and spending time with her husband and their dog.